Punith-0/TudeDude-Py/Assignment 1/Name.md

-This simple python script majorly works on string concatenation (the pythonic way) of concatenation string by just usnig a "+" sign the output may look like this :
+This simple python script majorly works on string concatenation (the pythonic way) of concatenation string by just usnig a "+" sign the output may look like this :<br>
 ---
-Enter your first name : Tute
+Enter your first name : Tute <br>
-Enter your last name : Dude
+Enter your last name : Dude <br>
 Hello, Tute Dude!
-Welcome to the Python Program.
+Welcome to the Python Program.<br>
 ---